The book to read is not the one that thinks for you but the one that makes you think. – Harper Lee

 - Do research on the writer or personality in focus for context and to build interest.

-- Review the table of contents to figure out the book’s structure and pick out focal points in the material that stands out for you.
+- Review the table of contents to figure out the book’s structure and pick out focal points in the material that stand out for you.

 - Flip through the book and browse over titles, emphasized texts, quotes, pictures, and other exhibits for key ideas.